 Although he played 18 NHL games last season, the 20-year-old will still be a rookie in 2018-19 because he finished seven games short of the threshold.
 Cirelli scored 11 points in those 18 games and added three in 17 playoff games.
 He may be on Tampa Bay’s third line, but that comes with the upside of being on one of the NHL’s highest-scoring teams.
 And there’s always a chance he works his way into the top six, taking his candidacy to a new level.

-“Anthony Cirelli came in late,” Lightning GM Steve Yzerman said in June.
-“We threw him in there with 20-something games to go in the regular season and he’s going head-to-head against Nick Backstrom, and Kuznetsov and Jay Beagle — really, really good NHL centremen and holding his own.
+“Anthony Cirelli came in late,” former Lightning GM Steve Yzerman said in June.
+“We threw him in there with 20-something games to go in the regular season and he’s going head-to-head against Nick Backstrom, and (Evgeny) Kuznetsov and Jay Beagle — really, really good NHL centremen and holding his own.
 So we’re encouraged by that.”

 Valentin Zykov, Carolina

 The 23-year-old has played 12 NHL games over two years, but maintains his rookie status for not playing six or more games in both years.
-In the 10 games he played this past season, Zykov posted seven points — all of which came at even strength.
+In the 10 games he played last season, Zykov posted seven points — all of which came at even strength.
 Most of Zykov’s season was spent in the AHL, where he led the league with 33 goals in 63 games.
 He was better than a point-per-game player in each of the three seasons he spent in the WHL.

 Andrei Svechnikov, Carolina

 The No. 2-overall pick should stick in the NHL right away — after all, how much more is there to accomplish in junior for a player who scored 40 goals in 44 games?
 The 18-year-old missed a couple months to injury last season, but still separated himself from the other forwards in the running to be picked right after Dahlin.
-An exciting, explosive and physically mature talent.
+Svechnikov is an exciting, explosive and physically mature talent.

 “Andrei is the type of elite talent that you can build a team around,” Hurricanes GM Don Waddell said.
 “He has a bright future in a Carolina Hurricanes uniform.”